 The certification authority generates its private signature keys and corresponding public keys.
 The keys are stored in hardware security modules administered by the certification authority.
-The modules meet the FIPS 140-1 Level 3 requirements.
+The modules meet the FIPS 140-2 or 140-3 Level 3 requirements.

 Certificate holder: